 MCVideo clients will be recommended to additionally support decoding H.264 (AVC) Constrained High Profile (CHP) Level 4 bitstreams of resolutions up to 1080p and framerate up to 30fps.

-[Editor’s note: The following text in square brackets ([]) represents prototyping unagreed text]
+Further, it is recommended that, based on operator / MCVideo service provider policy, the MCVideo service can optionally and additionally support the H.265 (HEVC) codec.

-[Further, it is recommended that, based on operator / MCVideo service provider policy, the MCVideo service can optionally and additionally support the H.265 (HEVC) codec.
+If MCVideo services support the H.265 (HEVC) codec then MCVideo clients are recommended to additionally support encoding and decoding H.265 (HEVC).

-If MCVideo services support the H.265 (HEVC) codec then MCVideo clients are recommended to additionally support encoding and decoding H.265 (HEVC) Main Profile, Main Tier, Level 3.1.
+If H.265 (HEVC) is supported by MCVideo clients then:

-If H.265 (HEVC) Main Profile, Main Tier, Level 3.1 is supported by MCVideo clients then:
+- encoding of H.265 (HEVC) Main Profile, Main Tier, Level 3.1 will be supported at a minimum resolution of 1280x720 and minimum frame rate of 30fps, and it is recommended that encoding be supported at a minimum resolution of 1280x720 and minimum frame rate of 30fps.

-- encoding will be supported at a minimum resolution of 320x240 and minimum frame rate of 10fps, and it is recommended that encoding be supported at a minimum resolution of 1280x720 and minimum frame rate of 25fps.
+- decoding of H.265 (HEVC) Main Profile, Main Tier, Level 4 with resolutions up to 1080p and framerate up to 30fps is also recommended.

-- decoding of any bitstream up to the maximum capability of the level will be supported.
+- encoding and decoding in lossless mode is also recommended.

-- encoding and decoding in lossless mode will be supported.]
+Note: Transmitting only MC Video clients are not required to support video decoding.
+Receiving only MC Video clients are not required to support video encoding.

 Note: If a codec is supported at a certain level, then all (hierarchically) lower levels will be supported as well.

 5 Proposal